 Given this analysis, and anticipating part of the discussion in Section 7 the reader may wonder what happens if there is a lexical auxiliary in the chain.
-That is, would we have an edge between, say, the modal need and John in John seems to need to work extra time to pay the bills, given that modal and phasal (e.g., start, continue, finish) auxiliaries are identified as lexical auxiliaries in Bravo et al. (2015)?
+That is, would we have an edge between, say, the modal need and John in John seems to need to work extra time to pay the bills, given that modals and aspectual phasal auxiliaries (e.g., start, continue, finish; sometimes these are referred to as 'external aspect' auxiliaries) are classified as lexical auxiliaries in Bravo et al. (2015)?
 Things are not clear.
-In principle, if lexical auxiliaries define local domains as claimed in Krivochen & García Fernández (2017) we would be dealing with three cycles: one for seem, one for need, and one for work.
-But we have been careful in the past when extending our analysis of the Spanish auxiliary system to English: the English auxiliary system does not work like the Spanish one (a point that is anticipated in the categorial system, in its Montagovian version as well as the Schmerlingian reworking).
-It is essential to note that Spanish auxiliaries can appear in different orders (given some constraints based on the type of auxiliary and the information it conveys), yielding different meanings, whereas the ordering of English auxiliaries is rigid.
+In principle, if lexical auxiliaries define local domains for predication purposes as claimed in Krivochen & García Fernández (2017) we would be dealing with three cycles: one for seem (if it is classified as a modal auxiliary, were we to follow the proposal in Torrego, 2003 and Krivochen, 2013 for Spanish), one for need, and one for work.
+But we have been careful in the past when extending our analysis of the Spanish auxiliary system to English: the English auxiliary system does not work like the Spanish one (a point that is anticipated in the categorial system, in its Montagovian version as well as the Schmerlingian reworking, this flexibility in the definition of categories does not hold for PSG grammars).
+It is essential to note that Spanish auxiliaries can appear in different orders (given some constraints based on the type of auxiliary and the information it conveys), yielding different meanings, whereas the ordering of English auxiliaries is rigid (Modal + Perfective + Progressive + Passive).
 The internal segmentation of auxiliary chains is thus different in English and Spanish, as well as the relations that auxiliaries establish with other elements in the sentence, like the subject and the lexical verb.
 This is one of the factors that yield inter-linguistic variation, and it can be readily captured in a Montague-Schmerling approach.
-While there are arguments to have modals and aspectual auxiliaries form a constituent with nominative subjects in Finite Clauses FC and Inverted Finite Clauses IFC in English (Schmerling, 1983a), those do not apply to Spanish:
+While there are arguments to have modals and aspectual auxiliaries form a constituent with nominative subjects in Finite Clauses FC and Inverted Finite Clauses IFC in English (Schmerling, 1983a), those do not apply to Spanish (see also Krivochen & Schmerling, 2018 for a CG analysis of the Spanish auxiliary system based on the empirical observations in Bravo et al. 2018 and related works):

 - Spanish auxiliaries inflect like finite verbs for TAM and agreement (whereas only two inflect for TAM in English: 'have-has-had' and 'be-is-was').
 For example, we see in (53) below that the modal poder has an infinitive form and an imperfective past form, just like the lexical verb trabajar - 54) a.
-Juan trabajaba{IMPF/PAST} los fines de semana - J. worked{ImpfPast} the weekends - b.
-Juan podíaIMPF/PAST trabajarINF los fines de semana - J. was able{ImpfPast} to work the weekends c.
-Juan tenía{IMPF/PAST} que poder{INF} trabajar{INF} los fines de semana

-- J. had to{ImpfPast} be able to{Inf} work{Inf} the weekends - Spanish lexical verbs do invert in interrogative contexts, as well as auxiliary chains (including the lexical verb); this contrasts with English having a single 'operator' (the auxiliary that inverts with the subject) per clause (Quirk et al., 1985: 121)17
+Juan trabajabaIMPF/PAST los fines de semana - J. workedImpfPast the weekends - b.
+Juan podíaIMPF/PAST trabajarINF los fines de semana - J. was ableImpfPast to work the weekends - c.
+Juan teníaIMPF/PAST que poderINF trabajarINF los fines de semana - J. had toImpfPast be able toInf workInf the weekends - Spanish lexical verbs do invert in interrogative contexts, as well as auxiliary chains (including the lexical verb), as analyzed in García Fernández & Krivochen (2018); this contrasts with English having a single 'operator' (the auxiliary that inverts with the subject) per clause (Quirk et al., 1985: 121).
+In this respect, compare (55) with (56):